How much does tirzepatide cost with and without insurance?

 Does insurance cover tirzepatide?

 Insurance coverage for tirzepatide is a bit of a gray area.
 Some commercial health insurance plans cover Mounjaro, Zepbound, or both.
-When they do, the savings can be huge (for example, some insured individuals pay $25 for their monthly prescription of Mounjaro or Zepbound).
+When they do, the savings can be huge; for example, some insured individuals may be able to pay $25 for their monthly prescription of Mounjaro or Zepbound.
 It’s unlikely, however, that your insurance will cover compounded tirzepatide.

 When Zepbound, Mounjaro, or both are covered by your plan, they will be listed in your insurance plan’s drug formulary.
 If not listed, you and your doctor can request prior-authorization when the prescription is a medical necessity.
 The Obesity Action Coalition offers a templated prior-authorization request and other resources to help you navigate insurance coverage.